World's Largest Ball of Twine

 Most notable is a recent explosion of twine art all along the main drag.
 The paintings, interpretations of works by great masters, answer the question "What if Mona Lisa had been holding a twine ball?"

-We arrive summer of 2003... late -- distracted further west by a giant Van Gogh easel, Prairie Dog Town, all-black town Nicodemus, and the home of Porky Pig's animator.
-We called ahead a few days earlier, hoping the souvenir stand would be open.
-Linda and Jack Clover are hanging out at a picnic table next to the twine ball in 90 degree heat.
-Linda jumps up to greet us, all smiles, while Jack, irascible chief twine roller, mutters "I told you they were coming.... you're two hours late...."
-We apologize and lamely explain our delays.
+We arrived late in the day, distracted further west by a giant Van Gogh easel and Prairie Dog Town.
+Linda and Jack Clover were hanging out at a picnic table next to the twine ball in 90 degree heat.
+Linda jumped up to greet us, all smiles, while Jack, irascible chief twine roller, muttered, "I told you they were coming.... you're two hours late...."
+We apologized and lamely explained our delays.
 It seems to be okay; there are plenty of other tourists stopping to drink in the Twine Ball vibes.

-Linda fills us in on last weekend's festivities -- yup, we just missed the Twine-A-Thon -- while Jack starts marching clockwise around the ball, spool in hand.
+Linda fills us in on the latest Twine-A-Thon festivities while Jack starts marching clockwise around the ball, spool in hand.
 We get an opportunity to add a couple of strands around the circumference.
 Then Cher Olson shows up, and walks us around town touring the art displays.
 She says they were created to help local children appreciate art.